-For example, if the bean class is named ProductList, the default bean EL name is productList.
+For example, if the bean class is named ProductList, the default bean name is productList.

-3.2.
-Session beans
+3.2 Session beans [session_beans]

-A session bean is a bean that is implemented by a session bean with an EJB 3.x client view.
+A session bean is a bean that is implemented by a session bean with an EJB 3.x client view that is not annotated with @Vetoed or in a package annotated @Vetoed.
 The basic lifecycle and semantics of EJB session beans are defined by the EJB specification.

 A stateless session bean must belong to the @Dependent pseudo-scope.
-A singleton bean must belong to either the @ApplicationScoped scope or to the @Dependent pseudo-scope.
+A singleton bean must belong to either the @App licationScoped scope or to the @Dependent pseudo-scope.
 If a session bean specifies an illegal scope, the container automatically detects the problem and treats it as a definition error.
 A stateful session bean may have any scope.

-When a contextual instance of a session bean is obtained via the dependency injection service, the behavior of Session-Context.getInvokedBusinessInterface() is specific to the container implementation.
+When a contextual instance of a session bean is obtained via the dependency injection service, the behavior of SessionCon text.getInvokedBusinessInterface() is specific to the container implementation.
 Portable applications should not rely upon the value returned by this method.